 With all the noise and misinformation about nutrition, and the ever-cycling dietary trends and fads, these resources provide grounded information on ensuring proper nutrition on a vegan diet.

 When you’re a brand new vegan, or attempting to go vegan, it can seem daunting to shop for food.
 Where do you find these elusive vegan items?
 What do all the crazy ingredients on labels mean?
 Why the heck are eggs and dairy in so many things unnecessarily?

 It’s impossible to provide guidance that is totally universal, as every country, state, city, area, and even grocery store is different.
 This section addresses some of the general basics.
 These may not apply perfectly to your experience, depending on your location.

 Usually, your best bet for vegan options—especially whole-food options—is to work the perimeter.
 Most stores are designed such that the outer perimeter houses the fresh produce and bulk sections.
 Not only is it cheaper to buy unpackaged bulk items, but you’re more likely to find vegan foods—and easily avoid sneaky ingredients.

 Fruits and vegetables are an easy pick.
 They have one ingredient, so there’s no question about hidden animal-derived ingredients—except the wax on some fruits.
 Most grocers don’t have the information on which fruits are coated with beeswax or shellac rather than plant-derived wax.
-If you’re wanting to fully avoid potential animal-derived coatings, you can contacting the farms individually and inquiring what they use.
+If you’re wanting to fully avoid potential animal-derived coatings, you can contact the farms individually and inquiring what they use.
 Or, if you’re in a position to, you can always grow your own fruits and vegetables.